6

 Other than your day pack that you will carry on your own, Nomadic Trails – India will arrange for 12-15 kg of your luggage to be carried by our team depending on whether we have a porter or mule accompanying you on the trek.

 Most treks involve you reaching altitudes in excess of 5,000 metres and you need to be prepared to handle that.
 You have to be prepared for bright sun during the day and plummeting temperatures at night (close to freezing at times).
 Normally, on a sunny day you will not need to worry as much about the cold as you would about be getting sun burnt.
+Please note that Himalayan treks vary in terrain altitude and vegetation almost every day.
+From thick wooded forests, to alpine steppes to glacial moraine with rocks and scree the terrain varies as we gain altitude.
+Our packing list should be able to guide you with it.

 Please refer our packing list